What is Orthopaedic Nursing?

 How do I become an Orthopaedic Nurse in Ireland?

 To become an Orthopaedic Nurse you must first obtain a Degree in Nursing.
 A lot of Nurses can progress to specialise in Orthopaedics by completing a Postgrad course, there is also the possibility of moving on and completing a Masters in Orthopaedics.
 The course can usually be completed full time or part time over a course of 1 to 2 years.

-What are the requirements to be eligible for a course?
+What are the requirements to be eligible for a course in Ireland?

 - You must be fully registered with An Bord Altranas.

 - Six months previous experience working in Orthopaedics is required